Dr Ana Grgic

 Associate Fellow of the Higher Education Academy, University of St Andrews, UK

-- Associated Member, BASEES (British Association for Slavonic and East European Studies) 2013-2018
+- British Association for Slavonic and East European Studies (BASEES), Associated Member (2013-2018)

 Dr Ana Grgic’s research interests are in film history, visual culture, philosophy, affective theory and embodiment, archives and memory, with a particular focus on East European (especially Balkan) and World cinema.
 Her work explores under-researched and peripheral regions and areas of Film Studies (Balkans, Eastern Europe, small national cinemas), in order to examine how these reflect, contribute to and challenge dominant discourses (Eurocentrism, ethnocentrism, neocolonialism) in world cinema and filmic representations.
 In her writing, she uses a transnational approach and comparative critical analysis to examine inter-cultural representations and questions surrounding ethnic, national and global identities in flux.